How to Become a Notary in Arkansas

 1. A $20 fee to process an application for appointment or reappointment.

-3. The fee to have the oath of office section notarized on your application.
+3. The fee to take the oath of office in the presence of the county clerk.

-2. A journal, if a notary wishes to adhere to the recommendations of the secretary of state that Arkansas notaries maintain a journal of their notarial acts (available from $11.95 from AAN).
+5. A journal, if a notary wishes to adhere to the recommendations of the secretary of state that Arkansas notaries maintain a journal of their notarial acts.
+Click here to view our notary journal prices.

-3. An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.
-Click here to view policy premiums and coverage.
-(This step is optional.)
+6. An errors and omissions insurance policy (optional) to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.
+Click here to view our notary E&O policy premiums and coverage amounts.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Arkansas?

-You can order an Arkansas notary errors and omissions insurance policy online at the American Association of Notaries website at https://www.arkansasnotary.com/notary-insurance.
+Arkansas notary errors and omissions insurance policies are available to order online at the American Association of Notaries website.

 Do I need a notary bond to become a notary in Arkansas?